The Presidential Fund for Equity in the Marist Experience

 The Presidential Internship Scholarship assists students with financial needs to secure internships in fields and locations where such experiences are often unpaid or underpaid.

-Internship support will be limited to credit-bearing internships that will be completed during the Spring 2023 or Summer 2023 term(s).
+Internship support will be limited to credit-bearing internships that will be completed during the Fall 2023 term.
 The student applicant must have completed at least 60 credits prior to the semester of the internship.
 Funds are limited and competitive.
 Funding may also be considered taxable income.